hellohaptik/HaptikLib-iOS/Integration Guides/Integration.md

     }
     ```

-- For HaptikLib to handle it's own notifications, you have to pass the **notification dictionary** that you get in the **notifications payload** and the instance of the `viewController` from where the notifications should be handled.
-You can also check if the notification belongs to HaptikLib or not.
+- For Haptik to handle it's own notifications, you have to pass the **notification dictionary** that you get in the **notifications payload** and the instance of the `viewController` from where the notifications should be handled.
+You can also check if the notification belongs to Haptik or not.
 	Example:

 	```